bescione/md-data-table/README.md

 # Material Data Table Revisited
 I modified this project because the translations of customizable parts don't work as I wanted.
+**Please note: this is still a beta version, don't use for production**

 _original repo description follows_
 # Material Design Data Table